metonym/svelte-keydown/README.md

 #### `separator`

-Use the `separator` property to specify the string between key when using `on:combo`
+Use the `separator` property to customize the separating key between multiple keys.

 ```svelte
 <script>